taeyunkim03/ENGL396_Software_Documentation.github.io/TaskDoc1.md

 # Getting Started with UW Research Computing

 ## Audience
 This guide is for UW students who are new to high-performance computing through research projects or lab positions.
-This document assumes basic coding knowledge but no prior HPC experience.
+It assumes basic coding knowledge but no prior HPC experience.

 ## What You Will Learn
-How to connect to Tillicum, start an interactive session, monitor your usage, install software packages, and use the OnDemand web interface.
+In this guide, you will learn how to connect to Tillicum, start an interactive session, monitor your usage, install software packages, and use the OnDemand web interface.

 ## Prerequisites
 - Active UW NetID with Duo authentication